Remote Entangling Gates for Spin Qubits in Quantum Dots using a Charge-Sensitive Superconducting Coupler: System and Model

 We focus on the interaction model Eq.~\ref{eq:intH_2} for two reasons.
 First, the coupler modes are not eigenstates of $\hat{a}^{\dag{} C} \hat{a}^C$, unlike the case of resonators.
 Therefore, $\hat{a}^C|N\rangle \neq \sqrt{N} |N-1\rangle$ for coupler modes $|N\rangle$.
-Secondly, working in terms of $\hat{n}_C$ is convenient because, as we will see shortly, the logical states of the spin qubits act as a gate-charge shift on the coupler.
+As a consequence, here $\hat{a}^C - \hat{a}^{\dagger C}$ is neither purely transverse nor purely longitudinal, but rather includes components of both with strengths depending on $n^C_g$.
+Our gate proposal relies on the longitudinal component of this operator, and we use the notation $\hat{n}^C$ to avoid confusion (as $\hat{a}^R - \hat{a}^{\dagger R}$ is purely transverse for resonators).
+Secondly, working in terms of $\hat{n}^C$ is convenient because, as we will see shortly, the logical states of the spin qubits act as a gate-charge shift on the coupler.

 We are interested in the case where the interaction reduces to a purely longitudinal coupling: